 This recipe comes from our regular contributor Annette Tomei.
-In addition to offering us some great wine recommendations, Annette is a trained chef and cooking instructor.
+In addition to offering us some great wine recommendations with her Wine of the Week column, Annette is a noted private chef and cooking instructor.
 Although she creates recipes for clients all the time, this barley risotto is one she made for herself.
-It’s her way of enjoying risotto on a healthy diet.
+It’s her way of celebrating her Italian roots with a risotto but tailoring it to enjoy on a healthy diet.

 - salt and pepper